 Hiking, Rock Climbing + More

-Watch the sunrise from Donner Summit Bridge aka Rainbow Bridge (Donner Pass Rd.) overlooking Donner Lake, and then the sunset at Boca Reservoir or Truckee River Legacy Trail top.
-Martis Creek Trail is another stunner during the golden hour. // Go paddle boarding or boating at beautiful Donner Lake (15695 Donner Pass Rd), where there's a public beach.
-It's also pretty spectacular to sit and gaze out at the water, immersed in snowflakes after a storm. // If you're a climber, check out 40-80 or Castle Peak for some fun scrambling. // For those who like to fish, catch rainbow, brook and brown trout as well as kokanee salmon at Boca Dam and Reservoir.
+Watch the sunrise from Donner Summit Bridge aka Rainbow Bridge (Donner Pass Rd.) overlooking Donner Lake. // Catch sunset at Boca Reservoir or the Truckee River Legacy Trail summit.
+Martis Creek Trail is another stunner during the golden hour. // Go paddle boarding, kayaking or boating at dreamy Donner Lake (15695 Donner Pass Rd), where there's also a public beach.
+In winter, you can snowshoe (not too close to shore!). // Climbers should check out 40-80 or Castle Peak for some fun scrambling. // For those who like to fish, there’s rainbow, brook and brown trout, and kokanee salmon at Boca Dam and Reservoir.